Fibromyalgia is Not caused by Depression

 Most of what you just read, your doctor often does not know.
-Almost any doctor in practice to today, is working off of research on FM, that was done years ago.
-Whatever was the accepted "facts" when they went to medical school, is what they know.
+Almost any doctor in practice to today, is working off of research on FM that was done years ago.
+Whatever were the accepted "facts" when they went to medical school, is what they know.
 Any Dr. worth their license ... knows this to be true, for any disorder.

-Ready for a shock ?
-The fact is, the medical community is, on average, a good 17 years behind the current facts on the medicine they practice.
+Ready for a shock?
+The medical community is, on average, a good 17 years behind the current facts on the medicine they practice.
 This gap is narrowing, with the current day speed of information sharing, but there is still a significant gap.
 The longer the doctor is in practice, quite frankly, the more likely they are to become obsolete, unless they make a serious effort to counter this effect.

 A new doctor, fresh out of medical school, while lacking in practical hands on experience, is likely to know a great deal more of the current day tactics and facts, than their peers who have been in the field for years.